How to Safeguard Your Bench Grinder

 The eye shield on a grinder minimizes projections from grinding material.
 Depending on the material, hot spark projections towards the body and face of an operator can be substantial.

 OSHA 29 CFR 1910.215 does not mention having eye shields on bench grinders.
-However, OSHA 1926.303(c)(9) does mention, “All employees using abrasive wheels shall be protected by eye protection equipment.”
+However, OSHA 1926.303(c)(9) does note, “All employees using abrasive wheels shall be protected by eye protection equipment.”
 We always recommend wearing safety glasses and a face shield.
-But of course, there will be cases when someone uses a grinder without any safety glasses or face shields, so we always stress that it is important to have transparent bench grinder-mounted shields in place.
+But of course, there will be cases when someone uses a grinder without any safety glasses or face shields, so we always stress that it is essential to have transparent bench grinder-mounted shields in place.

 In truth, the small shields included on the grinders are small and flimsy.
 This is where a properly designed and large shield makes all the difference.
 For example, Ferndale Safety’s bench grinder shield features over 58 sq. inches of protection, or their laminated safety glass model, which resists burning from hot sparks.
 These shields are a worthwhile investment and add to your sense of security while using the machine.